Moarram/headline/docs/Customization.md

 ### Symbols
 *`HEADLINE_USER_PREFIX`, `HEADLINE_HOST_PREFIX`, `HEADLINE_PATH_PREFIX`, `HEADLINE_BRANCH_PREFIX`*
 Symbols to prepend to each segment of info line.
-The symbols are from your font.
+The symbols must be included with your font.
 More details in [Terminal Setup](Terminal-Setup.md).

 ### Styles
-Styles to apply to each segment.
+Styles applied to each segment.
 The default style applies to the entire information line, although the other styles take precedence.
 | Variable                   | Default         |
 |----------------------------|-----------------|
 | *`HEADLINE_STYLE_JOINT`*   | `$light_black`  |